Support and resistance

 Support levels can be tested several times before traders become confident that prices will hold at this level before moving higher.
-Support levels can also last from a short-term timeframe to a longer term timeframe and are sometimes referred to as a base or floor.
+They can also last from a short-term timeframe to a longer-term timeframe and are sometimes referred to as a base or floor.

 During a bull market, support levels become higher as each decline or corrective price move takes place.